 If the car gets to this point and you aim to keep it, a performance exhaust system will not only restore the lost BHP but also increase the output.

 Improving the Spark in the Ignition to Restore Power

 To maximize the ability for an engine to ignite its fuel, you will want to ensure that the spark plugs and HT leads are replaced with high quality parts.
 It is the more expensive route to take in restoring power back to your car but it is also essential and basic maintenance.

 Avoid the cheap spark plugs as they will simply not produce the spark that it powerful enough to ignite the fuel for your car.
-High quality spark plugs will improve fuel efficiency as well as quicker starts.
+Performance spark plugs will improve fuel efficiency as well as quicker starts.

 If you have recently installed new spark plugs and they are fouling (becoming black) after a few miles, you have another problem.
 The car is more than likely going to misfire and due to the car over fueling or having a rich mixture.

 Instead of buying a new set of plugs every time, find the source of the problem first and then clean the spark plugs up to see if they continue to foul.